st4rlab/miniml/_pages/components/installation.md

 This is the structure needed by UiKit but we take care of this automatically for you.

-# You can help by making additional layouts and page designs to the Github-Uikit Community
+# You can help by making additional layouts and page designs to the miniml Community

 ```html
 /dist/css